In my last blog, I described my experience with Ontario's jury selection process -- (which is similar to that used in the US, UK etc.)

 Yet, our trial by jury process is precious & we need to support it.

 So, how might we improve?
-In this & future blogs, I'll provide some suggestions.

 We might start by doing a SIPOC analysis: Supplier - Inputs - Process - Outputs - Customer.